-It was the evening of Day 4 of 5 and I had grown weary of overly tightly tacked in bedspreads.
-Almost nauseated by the daily mental haggle of whether to charge my phone or watch TV – – my abode for the night, and the previous three nights, was a 12 by 6 meter cream oil painted cubicle with a busy ceramic tiled floor, plastic flowered ceiling, with a shower thing inset.
+It was the evening of Day 4 of 5 and I had grown weary of overly tightly tacked in hotel bedspreads.
+In truth, almost nauseated by the daily mental haggle of whether to charge my phone or watch TV.
+My abode for the night, was a 12 by 6 meter cream walled cubicle with a busy ceramic tiled floor, plastic flowered ceiling, with a shower thing inset.

 I wear my makeup light and usually a simple wash with beauty soap does it for me.
-But the daily dust gulping in the past, now four days, deep in the bowls of Kenya’s lake region called for a DIY TLC session if I had any chance of surviving the last 24 hours.
+But the daily dust gulping in the past, now four days, deep in the bowls of Kenya’s lake region called for a DIY TLC session.
+I needed some self-love to survive the last 24 hours.

 Even with the cloudiness from the hot shower, it was unmistakable.
-Just looking at them, the girls, so full, the skin over them so smooth, I felt sixteen allover again.
-I remembered that darkness of the nipples from my first pregnancy and knew it was time for the test.
+Just looking at them, the girls, so full, the skin over them so smooth, I felt sixteen all over again.
+I remembered that darkening of the nipples from my first pregnancy and knew it was time for the test.

 Getting Started with Exclusive Breastfeeding

 Kenya has seen a remarkable growth in exclusive breastfeeding for children under six months old.
-Data from the Kenya Demographic Health Survey (KDHS) shows that in 2003, the exclusive breastfeeding rates stood at 13%.
+Data from the Kenya Demographic Health Survey (KDHS) shows that in 2003, the exclusive breastfeeding rate stood at 13%.
 This rose to 32% in 2008 and 61.4% in 2014.

-A journey that I remain grateful to my then employer for their support as they made it easy for me to exclusively breastfeed through a program which allowed for breastfeeding mothers to either clock off early or shave hours off the morning shift.
+A journey that I remain grateful to my then employer for their support.
+Working mothers need the support of their employers in this journey of great public health benefit.
+My employer made it easy for me to exclusively breastfeed.
+This was possible as my workplace had a program which allowed for breastfeeding mothers to either clock off early or shave hours off the morning shift.

 My third fountain of encouragement to exclusively breastfeed came by way of attendance of a world breastfeeding week forum in my area of residence.
-It was around the sixth month of my pregnancy.
+It took place around the sixth month of my pregnancy.
 This forum expanded my worldview that exclusive breastfeeding was doable.
-In the forum, I listened to stories from career women who had done it.
+In the forum, I listened to uplifting stories from career women who had done it.

 Poverty, food insecurity, ignorance about best breastfeeding practices and lack of social support are colloquially cited as the main impediments to exclusive breastfeeding in Kenya.
 My experience as a career woman has come to place the simple concept of time atop this hierarchy of reasons.

-Secondly, buy easy to clean cups that you will use for expressing breast milk, Preferably made of materials that can withstand sterilization by boiling.
-If within reach, acquire some ice packs (talk to big pharmacies who cold pack drugs if they can dispose some unused gel packs) these come in handy in power blackouts.
-Do not forget to purchase feeding cups and cleaning buckets.
+As far as utensils go, the cardinal rule is to buy easy to clean cups that you will use for expressing breast milk.
+The utensils you use should preferably be made of materials that can withstand sterilization by boiling.
+If within reach, acquire some ice packs (talk to big pharmacies in your locality who cold pack drugs for the possibility to buy gel packs).
+The ice packs should come in handy during power blackouts.

 The cost of breast milk pumps make them out of reach for many mums but this shouldn’t be a worry as with the right mentality and simple tricks to encourage milk let down, manual expression of breast milk works just fine.
-At first I found manual expression of breast milk difficult.
+I found manual expression of breast milk difficult.
 Painful to say the least but disgusting also.
-I had not known that breast milk had a characteristic odor that sometimes nauseated me.
+I had’nt known that breast milk had a characteristic odor that sometimes nauseated me.
 Good news though, I got used to it with time.
 Here is how I acquired the mindset to do overcome this initial drawback that deviates many from the cause and course.